marcoslin/marcoslin.github.io/info/2pay_js_job.md

 We are looking for skilled web developer to join our 2Pay startup to create user facing application.
-Current implementation uses Java in the backend providing RESTful service to iOS and Android application.
+Current implementation uses Java in the backend providing RESTful service to iOS and Android applications.

 The aim is to create a web version of the app allowing user to manage their account on their desktop computer

-The work is expected to be in our HQ at Padova, Italy.
-Candidate must be available to relocate, possibly to a different country in the near future.
+Our HQ is located at Padova, Italy.
+Candidate will initially be working from office but must be ready to relocate, possibly to a different country in the near future.

 Skill Required
 ===============